ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the group member wants to retrieve only the latest group keying material, it sends a Key Distribution Request to the Group Manager.

-In particular, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME at the Group Manager.
+That is, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME at the Group Manager.

 The Group Manager processes the Key Distribution Request according to {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}.
 The Key Distribution Response is formatted as defined in {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}, with the following additions.